sreilly1977/dlh-cyber_security/blue_team/1x00_first_watch/README.md

 **Goal:** Extract a structured understanding of an organization from incomplete and disorganized documentation.

-## Context

-James Chen hands you a folder labeled "MedDefense, Security Documentation."
+**Context:** James Chen hands you a folder labeled "MedDefense, Security Documentation."
 It contains everything the organization has:

 - A partial IT asset list exported from the ticketing system
 - An outdated network diagram that Marcus started but never finished